 - Complete the Online Reserve Form

 - All paper copies of documents to be placed on reserve may be submitted either in person at the Circulation Desk or via e-mail attachments.
-If an item is available on the web, please provide the URL in the “Citation” portion of the Online Reserve Form.
+Links should be provided for documents available online.

 - Materials submitted may be made in any of the following formats:

 - PDF.
-Documents may be submitted as e-mail attachments sent to Urooj Nizami at email@example.com.
+Documents may be submitted as e-mail attachments sent to Margaret DeFelice at email@example.com.

 - Paper.
 Copies must be clean 8 1/2 X 11 inches, of high quality, single sided, and contain no holes or staples.

 - ASCII or .txt files.
 Submit items in these formats via e-mail attachments.